prasannax1/starships/README.md

 Typical deployments for the *Hawk* class are aboard starbases and large starships, where they supplement or replace dedicated fighter craft.
 Unlike warp fighters, which have a typical range of a few hundred million KM, *Hawk* class vessels can escort craft over several star systems.

-The *Aviary* maintains an inventory of 30 *Hawk* class vessels in the upper shuttlebays of sections 7, 8 and 9.
+The *Exodus* maintains an inventory of 30 *Hawk* class vessels in the upper shuttlebays of sections 7, 8 and 9.
 They are used as first response ship defence fighters, and as escort vessels for planetary missions.

 ## Raven Class